Get,

 You can get infested by lice, also known as Pediculus humanus capitis, in the hair of your head when you come in close head-to-head contact with anyone who has head lice.
 You can even get it by sharing objects such as combs, hats, caps and hairbrushes with a person infested with head lice.
 You can see them as tiny nits attached to your hair.
 They might look like dandruff, but unlike dandruff, they cannot be shaken up or brushed off.1

-Symptoms of Lice:
+Symptoms of Lice

 Infestation of head hair with lice is very common.
 They are more common in females than in males.
-They are not common in African-Americans and are more common in Caucasians.1 Some of the symptoms that might help you to recognise head lice infestation are as follows:
+They are not common in African-Americans and are more common in Caucasians.1 Some of the symptoms that might help you to recognize head lice infestation are as follows:

-• The head lice are most likely to stay at the back of your neck, head and near your ears.
+• The head lice are most likely to stay at the back of your neck, head, and near your ears.
 So, you may mainly experience itching in these areas of your head.

 • If you itch your head intensely, you might experience a tear in the scalp of your head and the formation of sores.1